-Sustainability is of paramount importance beyond that of sourcing seafood and we seek to ensure that sustainability is a central consideration in all our business decisions, from the sourcing of goods and services to our manufacturing and distribution operations.
-To guide and align our thinking with sustainability, we recognise the role of the Sustainable Development Goals (SDGs) of the United Nations.
+Sustainability is important for a wider range of issues beyond that of sourcing seafood and we seek to ensure that sustainability is a central consideration in all our business decisions, from the sourcing of goods and services to our manufacturing and distribution operations.
+To guide and align our thinking about sustainability, we recognise the role of the Sustainable Development Goals (SDGs) of the United Nations.
 Established in 2015, the UN SDGs provide a global agenda to produce a more sustainable future for all.
 The 17 goals embrace all three pillars of sustainability: economic, social, and environmental.
 We are working to ensure our business aligns with these goals to help achieve the SDGs by 2030 and recognise that our business currently has the greatest influence on: